 Mathematics must be MA 150 or higher (MA 160 recommended).
+Students must take two math and two science.
 Students are encouraged to take twelve semester hours of a foreign language.

-Two courses must be from History and/or Political Science; two courses must be from Psychology and/or Sociology.
+\Two courses must be from History and/or Political Science; two courses must be from Psychology and/or Sociology.

-Minimum of 62 semester hours required to complete this program.
+Minimum of 62 semester hours required to complete this program which must include three-fourths of course work in Liberal Arts and Science.
 All students must complete a minimum of 6 semester hours in Mathematics and 6 semester hours in Science.
 Students are advised to select the electives based on the requirements of their transfer institutions.
 Students are advised to take, as additional electives, microcomputer applications or courses recommended by the Social Science faculty.